 New to writing erotica?
 Don’t know where to start?
 Think “love pole” is too frilly for you?
 Not quite the type to use “lick, suck and fuck” in your erotica as a descriptor (although those activities are quite fun aren’t they).

-There are two categories of words you can pull from, the soft core and the hard core words.
-Depending on your comfort levels of course, personally, I’m a hard core word kind of girl and prefer the more “shock value” descriptors.
-I will taper down depending on audience of course and use the soft core words depending on the niche I’m writing for.
-Here are some of the more common and well used soft and hard core words in erotica writing:
+There are two categories of words you can pull from, the softcore and the hardcore words.
+Depending on your comfort levels of course, personally, I’m a hardcore word kind of girl and prefer the more “shock value” descriptors.
+I will taper down depending on the audience of course and use the softcore words depending on the niche I’m writing for.
+Here are some of the more common and well used soft and hardcore words in erotica writing:

 Knowing what words to use and the biology of the anatomically correct words is half the battle.
 You’re a guy writing erotica and want to corner a female dominant niche with your work?
-Not understanding her biology is going to be a sore spot for her (trust me, in my opinion 50 shades of crap…uh Grey is a very good example of a sore spot – especially for BDSM folks).
+Not understanding her biology is going to be a sore spot for her (trust me, in my opinion, 50 shades of crap…uh Grey is a very good example of a sore spot – especially for BDSM folks).
 It’s literally half the battle of writing for a female readership.
-Women, knowing how his biology functions is half your battle too.
-For both, knowing how the biological psychology is the other half of the battle.
-For now, getting comfortable with the soft core, hard core and anatomical words is the first step.
-Write them, recite them in your head and out loud.
-Don’t be shy about it, there is absolutely no shame in using these words, it’s not taboo and talking about it is okay.
+Women, knowing how his biology functions are half your battle too.
+For both, knowing how biological psychology is the other half of the battle.
+For now, getting comfortable with the softcore, hardcore, and anatomical words is the first step.
+Write them, recite them in your head, and out loud.
+Don’t be shy about it, there is absolutely no shame in using these words, it’s not taboo, and talking about it is okay.